Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. How can I pay my taxes by credit card and which credit cards are accepted?

-A. Credit card payments can be made in person or by phone using VISA or Mastercard.
+A. Credit card payments can be made in person or by phone, all major credit cards are accepted.
 You will be provided a confirmation number at the end of the payment transaction and your credit card statement will provide confirmation of your electronic payment.
 The payment and return are reconciled based on the social security number entered and type of tax selected during the transaction.

 Q. Is the IRS storing credit card information?